eduardfores/CQS_Sale/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project contain one website connected to s3 to download the necessary database to show the sales.
-The files download from the S3 are .db file (little file with databases in SQLite).
-These file are load in the SQLite wasm in the client side.
+The project contain a website connected to s3 to download the necessary database to show the sales.
+The files downloaded from the S3 are .db file (little file with databases in SQLite).
+These files are loaded in the SQLite wasm in the client side.

 The clients process the database in the browser to show the data and add the new bids and send them to AWS to send through the websockets to other clients using one API-gateway Websocket.

 So in this project there are:
 * Hosting Static web in S3
 * The web reads from S3 bucket the database.db file
-* SQLite executions in the client side
+* SQLite's executions in the client side
 * SQLite file modification (UPDATES/INSERTS) using python and save it in S3
 * Websocket connecitons with API-gateway